 The next step is to process the divorce.
-In simple divorces — in which both parties agree to the divorce and are not asking the court to award support or alimony, divide marital assets or order other relief — processing the divorce can be straightforward.
-Still, it involves executing and filing all of the necessary forms in the right order and at the right time, including:
+In simple divorces processing the divorce can be straightforward.
+A simple divorce is one in which both parties agree to the divorce and are not asking the court to award support or alimony, divide marital assets or order other relief.
+Still, the process involves executing and filing all of the necessary forms in the right order and at the right time.
+These include:

 - affidavits of service or acceptances of service;

 - consents or affidavits of separation;

 - a praecipe for a grounds order or for the divorce decree.